Skip to main content

 The Concepts

-a16n understands the following kinds of agent customizations:
+a16n recognizes several common kinds of agent configuration.

-• Global Prompts - prompts that are always injected into the agent's context each time the agent is invoked, e.g.
+• Global Prompts - always injected when the agent runs

 • CLAUDE.md